Energy & Water Saving Tips

-Recommended to turn thermostats back 7 to 10 degrees C from their normal setting for 8 hours per day to achieve annual savings of up to 10%.
+- It is recommended to turn thermostats back 7 to 10 degrees C from their normal setting for 8 hours per day to achieve annual savings of up to 10%.

-Don’t block baseboard heaters.
+- Don’t block baseboard heaters.
 Ensure furniture and window coverings are away from the heaters.

-Clean and replace filters in the furnace at a minimum every 3 months.
+- Clean and replace filters in the furnace at a minimum every 3 months.
 Check regularly during high heating months.
 A dirty filter slows down air flow and the system must work harder resulting in higher costs.

-In colder weather, open curtains facing the sun; close curtains/blinds at night.
+- In colder weather, open curtains facing the sun; close curtains/blinds at night.

-Leave bedroom doors open to increase air circulation.
+- Leave bedroom doors open to increase air circulation.

-Use microwave and toaster ovens to cook or warm leftovers.
+- Use microwave and toaster ovens to cook or warm leftovers.

-Keep the oven door closed when cooking, the temperature can drop as many as 25 degrees each time you open it.
+- Keep the oven door closed when cooking, the temperature can drop as many as 25 degrees each time you open it.

-Clean the dryer lint after each load to keep your dryer running efficiently.
+- Clean the dryer lint after each load to keep your dryer running efficiently.

 - Plug in home electronics into a power bar; turn power bar off or use timers for when the equipment is not in use.

-Use LED bulbs.
+- Use LED bulbs.
 Turn off incandescent lights when you are not in the room; 90% of the energy is given off as heat, only about 10% results in light.

-Wash only full loads of dishes in the dishwasher.
+- Wash only full loads of dishes in the dishwasher.

-Air dry dishes instead of using your dishwasher’s drying cycle.
-Open the door after the rinse cycle and let them dry naturally.
-This can cut 15% to 50% of energy use (depending on the machine).
+- Air dry or dry dishes by hand instead of using your dishwasher’s drying cycle.
+Opening the door after the rinse cycle and letting them dry naturally can cut 15% to 50% of energy use (depending on the machine).

-Take shorter showers.
+- Take shorter showers.
 If you reduce daily shower time by 4 minutes per day you can save up to 3,650 gallons annually.

-Report leaks such as toilets running or leaky faucets.
+- Report leaks such as toilets running or leaky faucets.
 One leaky faucet can waste the equivalent of 7,881 litres of bottles per year.